 In Binibeca Vell you’ll find a good choice of cafes, bars and restaurants lining the cobbled streets leading to the seafront.
 Most of the eateries are local restaurants serving authentic Spanish dishes, with lots of fresh seafood on offer too.
 The area surrounding the village is also pedestrianised where the streets are filled with tables and chairs, and people stop for something to eat or a drink to cool off from the sun.
 Further along the coast is a small selection of restaurants and a bakery at Cala Torret, on the far east side of the resort, some with views of the seafront.

 Evening entertainment can be found at the local bars, but the nightlife in Binibeca is very relaxed.
 If you’re looking for a livelier nightlife scene, you can catch a taxi to nearby Mahon.

-The main beach of Binibeca is around 15 minutes’ walk from Binibeca Vell.
-The sheltered cove has soft sand and a fantastic rustic beach bar with seating right on the waters’ edge.
+The main beach of Binibeca is a sheltered cove with soft sand and a fantastic rustic beach bar with seating right on the waters’ edge.
 Sunbeds and parasols can be hired during the high season, plus there are toilets as well as plenty of parking on the street above the beachfront.
 The beach is surrounded by rugged rocks keeping it sheltered and also making it great for snorkelling and exploring the rock pools.

 The much smaller sandy beach of Binisafuller is further along the coast, past the village, which has a couple of restaurants nearby where you can stop for lunch.